ietf-tapswg/api-drafts/draft-brunstrom-taps-impl.md

 In the following cases the NewConnection() call should fail immediately:

 - The application requested Transport Parameters which include requirements or prohibitions that cannot be satisfied by any of the available protocols.
-For example, if an application requires "Option to configure reliability for individual Content", but no such protocol is available on the host running the transport system, e.g., because SCTP is not supported by the operating system, this should result in an error.
+For example, if an application requires "Option to configure reliability for individual Messages", but no such protocol is available on the host running the transport system, e.g., because SCTP is not supported by the operating system, this should result in an error.
 - The application requested Transport Parameters which exclude each other, i.e., the required and prohibited properties cannot be satisfied by the same protocol.
-For example, if an application prohibits "Reliable Data Transfer" but then requires "Configure Reliability per Content", this mismatch should result in an error.
+For example, if an application prohibits "Reliable Data Transfer" but then requires "Configure Reliability per Message", this mismatch should result in an error.

 It is important to fail as early as possible in such cases in order to avoid allocating resources, e.g., to endpoint resolution, only to find out later that there is no protocol that satisfies the requirements.